 Configure the maximum metric limit#

-We allow setting the maximum metric limit for services where Datadog agent gathers the metrics via
+You can set the maximum metric limit for services in the Datadog integration configuration, where the Datadog agents gather metrics via

 JMX using the

-max_jmx_metrics option in the Datadog integration configuration.
-This can be set to any value between 10 and 100000 with a default value: 2000.
+max_jmx_metrics option.
+The value of this metric can be set to any value between 10 and 100000.
+The default value is 2000.

 Datadog may also limit the number of custom metrics that can be received, based on your pricing plan .

-max_jmx_metrics is not exposed in our console yet, but you should be able to change it with the Aiven command line client, using the following procedure:
+max_jmx_metrics is not exposed in the Aiven Console yet, but you can change the value for it from the Aiven CLI using the following procedure:

 avn service integration-list --project=PROJECT_NAME SERVICE_NAME